mesolaries/itvac-telegram-bot/README.md

 - [ ] http://jobsearch.az/

 ## How you can use this repo?
-You can easily use this repo to scrape any data from any website and send scraped data to users.
+You can easily use this repo to scrape any data from any website and send parsed data to users.

 You just need to change URLs and Class names in `vacancies.py` file.

-Then, scrape data in `vacancies()` method using [BeautifulSoup4](https://pypi.python.org/pypi/beautifulsoup4).
+Then, parse data in `vacancies()` method using [BeautifulSoup4](https://pypi.python.org/pypi/beautifulsoup4).

 ___